 There’s no better way to appreciate the rugged beauty of nature than a family road trip, especially along Iceland’s south coast, one of the world’s most geologically diverse regions.
-Since Iceland has controlled the spread of the coronavirus, if you plan your getaway with the family carefully, you can turn an Iceland south coast road trip into a bucket list adventure.
+If you plan your Iceland getaway with the family carefully, you can turn an Iceland south coast road trip into a bucket list adventure.

 Clean, green Iceland has a sophisticated infrastructure, including a Ring Road that many film buffs take a few weeks to drive.
 While that will lead you to some of the country’s most interesting volcanoes and geothermal features and “Star Wars” filming locations, it’s too much time in the backseat for most children.